khmarbaise/maven-it-extension/README.md

 ## The Basic Idea
-The basic idea rest upon the option to write custom [extension with JUnit Jupiter][junit-jupiter-extension] which makes it very easy to get things done.
+The basic idea rest upon the option to write custom [extension with JUnit Jupiter][junit-jupiter-extension] for [JUnit Jupiter][junit-jupiter-extension] testing framework which makes it very easy to get things done.

-So in general the whole Integration Testing Framework in it's core (itf-jupiter-extension) is a JUnit Jupier extension.
+So in general the whole Integration Testing Framework in it's core (itf-jupiter-extension) is a [JUnit Jupiter extension][junit-jupiter-extension] which delivers supplemental support for a testing framework in general and in particular for using integration tests.
-Of course there is a lot of convenience integrated into it to make integration testing easier.
+Of course there is a lot of convenience integrated into it to make integration testing of Maven plugins easier.

 ## The Involved Parties
 Writing an integration test for a Maven plugin means you have to have three parties: